Andrew-nhangud/Module_02_ANDNHA25109_fto2502-a_Group-A2_Andrew-Nhangud_SDF01/README.md

 ## 📚 Learning Goals

-- 🚀 Get comfortable using Git and GitHub
+- 🚀 Get comfortable using css
-- 🎨 Learn HTML, CSS, and JavaScript
+- 🎨 Learn JavaScript and frameworks
 - 💡 Build real-world projects and collaborate with others

 ---